darrenmessenger/cookbook/README.md

 - If I enter the correct username but incorrect password I should see an error message stating that the password is incorrect.

 ### Process

 I went through the user stories and wireframes before embarking on the actual coding of the project to ensure I had a good idea of how to approach things.

 ## Features
 Throughout the project I have use MaterializeCSS as it is a modern, responsive front-end framework.
 It has ensured that every page of the project is consistent in its design and layout.
+Next to the title on the browser tab I have added a favicon of a knife and fork.

 #### Main Page
 On the main page there is a slide showing different images with some 'foody' quotes that rotate.
 Once the user has logged in then there will be a welcome